vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 ---

 TeX is a great piece of software with a traditionally specific set of
-users: mathematicians, physicians, and computer scientists in the field all at least know what TeX is simply because it is so pervasive in that domain.
+users: mathematicians, physicists, and computer scientists in the field all at least know what TeX is simply because it is so pervasive in that domain.
 TeX is a fantastic tool for their job and mentors will commonly teach their students how to use the tool to get the job